nickjj/ansible-rails/README.md

 To generate the keypair open a terminal and enter: `ssh-keygen -t rsa`.

 You should use the default file names but make sure you do not save them in the default location because you could accidentally overwrite your usual keys.
-You should also keep the passphrase empty.
+You should also keep the pass phrase empty.
 Once you have the keypair then place them in the `secrets_load_path` path.

 The last step you would need to do is after creating your repo on github or bitbucket, you must goto the admin area for this specific repo and add the public deploy key.
 Now each deployed app server is only capable of performing read-only actions on your repo.
 You do not have to worry about a potentially sinister digital ocean employee sabotaging your git repo.